MaSe69/dssb/md/20_Pandas/pandas_51_rows24.md

 >
     df.loc["Sum"] = df.sum(numeric_only=True)

-You can also have such an additonal row with the mean value.
+You can also have such an additional row with the mean value.
 When you need both, be careful to not sum up the mean or to include the sum in the average.
 In later versions of Pandas, you should add the parameter 'numeric_only'.